 Features of the district

 This district located to the north-east of the City of Adelaide consists largely of residential suburbs.
-Its southern boundary is defined by the River Torrens/Karrawirra Parri.
+Most of its southern boundary is defined by the River Torrens/Karrawirra Parri.

-Torrens includes the suburbs of Dernancourt, Gilles Plains, Greenacres, Hampstead Gardens, Hillcrest, Holden Hill, Klemzig, Manningham, Oakden, Vale Park and Windsor Gardens.
+Torrens includes the suburbs of Gilles Plains, Greenacres, Hampstead Gardens, Hillcrest, Holden Hill, Klemzig, Manningham, Oakden, Vale Park, Valley View and Windsor Gardens.

 Origin of the name

 The district is named after Sir Robert Richard Torrens GCMG (1814–1884), a former premier of South Australia and the founder of the Torrens land title land registration system.
 Torrens migrated to Adelaide from Ireland in 1839.
 He was at various times Collector of Customs, Legislative Councillor (1851), Treasurer, and Premier and was appointed as the first Registrar General.
 He introduced the Real Property Act (the Torrens-title system of land registration) that was adopted by other colonies and eventually many countries throughout the world.
 The namesake River Torrens currently runs along much of the southern boundary of the electoral district.

 Representation and results